google/seqio/README.md

 ```

-Let's us denote the first layer's activation in the `i`th position as `vi`.
+Let us denote the first layer's activation in the `i`th position as `vi`.
 Similarly, let `ui` denote the activation of the second layer in the `i`th
 position.